BYUCS235/cs235-assignments/Unit01-Intro-to-cpp/homework1a-cpp-basics/instructions.md

 The Collatz conjecture states that for any positive integer:

 - if the number is even, divide it by 2
-- if the numbers is odd, multiply it by 3
+- if the numbers is odd, multiply it by 3 and add 1

 and that by following these steps, all sequences will eventually reach 1.